2023 Sustainability Report

 In 2020, we introduced our first Climate Strategy and Action Plan (CSAP).
 The CSAP brings a sharper focus within our Company to climate-related risks and opportunities, including our goal to further reduce Aurizon’s carbon footprint with specific targets, initiatives and investments.

-This is our second Modern Slavery Statement made pursuant to the Modern Slavery Act 2018 (Cth) (the Act) and constitutes the modern slavery statement of Aurizon for the year ended 30 June 2021.
+This is our fourth Modern Slavery Statement made pursuant to the Modern Slavery Act 2018 (Cth) (the Act) and constitutes the modern slavery statement of the Aurizon Group for the year ending 30 June 2023.

 2020 Modern Slavery Statement3.0MB PDF

 2016 Sustainability Report4.0MB PDF